vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/merges-and-syncs.rst

 Merges
 ~~~~~~

-When importing a newer Debian package into Ubuntu, a merge must be performed if the corresponding Ubuntu package carries Ubuntu delta that needs to be partially or fully applied to the Debian package.
+When importing a newer Debian package into Ubuntu, a merge must be performed if the corresponding Ubuntu package carries an Ubuntu delta that needs to be partially or fully applied to the Debian package.

 The Ubuntu Merge-o-Matic (MoM) service automatically performs merges and publishes the reports on `merges.ubuntu.com <https://merges.ubuntu.com/>`_.
 See the lists of outstanding merges for: